hammoudiproject/SuperpixelGridMasks/README.md

 # What is SuperpixelGridMasks?

-SuperpixelGridMasks is a data augmentation approach which permits to generate various complementary images from original images (e.g. multivariate camera sensor images).
-This approach allows to increase the size of your image-based training datasets towards expecting better performances in your recognition tasks and developments for smart sensors of varied natures (e.g. intelligent X-Ray scanners, vehicular radars, face readers, motion sensors).
+SuperpixelGridMasks is a data augmentation approach which permits to generate various complementary images from original images (e.g. from multivariate camera sensor images).
+This approach allows to increase the size of your image-based training datasets towards expecting better performances in your recognition tasks and facilitating developments of smart sensors of varied natures (e.g. smart X-Ray scanners, vehicular radars, face readers, motion sensors).
 This work is currently under review.
 Once reviewed, source codes will be publicly made available online.

 For more details about this work: